-- School placement and goals for education, including plans for transition and vocational (job skills) training. - Decision making authority (eg, supported decision making, guardianship, etc.) and long-term financial planning. - Adult work and places to live: family relationships, group homes and independent living opportunities, workshop settings, and other community-supported employment. - · Working toward independence with bathing, grooming, self-care, and skills of community living. - Places for health care as an adult.
+- School placement and goals for education.
+These should plan for transition and vocational (job skills) training. - Guardianship and long-term financial planning. - Adult work and places to live: family relationships, group homes and independent living opportunities, workshop settings, and other community-supported employment - Working toward independence with bathing, grooming, self-care, and skills of community living - Places for health care as an adult

-□ Aging
+Aging

 Discussion of special health problems for adults with Down syndrome.
-This includes a tendency to early aging and higher risk for Alzheimer disease in some people.
+This includes a tendency to early-aging and higher risk for Alzheimer disease in some people.